guifrs/enem-irt-public-vs-private/README.md

 The full academic version of this study — including additional models, theoretical background, and robustness checks — is available in the repository:

 ➡️ thesis_PT_BR.pdf

-## 📬 Contact

-Feel free to open issues or reach out for collaboration, suggestions, or research discussions.